skagedal/blog.skagedal.tech/_drafts/22-habit-tracker-deploying-the-jar.md

 ---
 In the previous post, we build a JAR file!
 It was big!
 Now we want to upload it to the server.

+It would be really cool if our app was continuously deployed on each push to Github.
+But, patience you must have, young padawan.
+First, how to deploy manually, you must learn.
+Later, automate it you can.
+(Is that what Yoda would say?
+Or would it be like "First, learn how to deploy manually, you must"?)

 I'd like to upload this to the Unix account[^1] that we created for this purpose in part one, the one that force me to decide on a name for this project, and then I chose the name `hahabit`.
 Good times.

 I use `ssh` authentication exclusively to log in to this server, because that's what security people say is the thing to do.
 So I need to generate a key pair and upload the public key to my account, and keep the private key somewhere super safe.
 I do this with `ssh-keygen` and then upload it to my server with `scp`: